-- There are six areas of content that will be explored through theory, practical and experimental work. - Develop sound practical skills and techniques. - Explore understanding related to food preparation and nutrition.
+- This course equips students with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating. - There are six areas of content that will be explored through theory, practical and experimental work. - Develop sound practical skills and techniques. - Explore understanding related to food preparation and nutrition.